 This story exemplarily displays the unwillingness of many influential representatives of the academic establishment—psychologists far more so than all other researchers, as shown by various surveys—to accept the legitimacy of scientific research in the paranormal.

 The uneasiness induced by the paranormal transcends academia’s formerly ivory towers.
 As George Hansen noted, ‘the paranormal and supernatural are ambiguous and marginal in virtually all ways: socially, intellectually, academically, religiously, scientifically and conceptually.’6

 It seems that even some exceptional individuals who directly experienced the paranormal entertained a conflicted, ambiguous relationship with it.
-For instance, it is reported that Gautama Buddha once met by a river an ascetic who proceeded to demonstrate his ability to reach the other side by walking over the water, a skill which he had spent many years to perfect.
-Buddha - who was also said to have developed extraordinary psychic capabilities - pointed out to the man that the skill to which he had sacrificed his life was worth no more than the few coins it would take to be ferried across the river by boat.7
+For instance, it is reported that Gautama Buddha was once met by a river an ascetic who proceeded to demonstrate his ability to reach the other side by walking over the water, a skill which he had spent many years to perfect.
+Buddha, who was also said to have developed extraordinary psychic capabilities, pointed out to the man that the skill to which he had sacrificed his life was worth no more than the few coins it would take to be ferried across the river by boat.7

 Read More From Exemplore